gedaipek/TechHive_Global_Project/README.md

 * The accessories category has grown in its share of total orders, increasing from 21% to 32% in 2022.
 However, it still contributes less than 4% to overall revenue, indicating that while accessories are moving in volume, they generate limited financial impact.

-* In the smarphone category, Apple Iphone generated under 1% of the company's total revenue and accounted for less than 1% of total orders between 2019 and 2022.
+* In the smartphone category, Apple Iphone generated under 1% of the company's total revenue and accounted for less than 1% of total orders between 2019 and 2022.
 In contrast, other Apple products such as the Airpods and Macbook Air together contributed over 50% of total revenue during the same period.

 ![paylaşEkran görüntüsü 2025-04-15 204554](https://github.com/user-attachments/assets/07fc019b-3c31-4a69-85e7-38834c146919)